cerndb/dist-keras/README.md

 ### EASGD

 The distinctive idea of EASGD is to allow the local workers to perform more exploration (small rho) and the master to perform exploitation.
-This approach differs from other settings explored in the literature, and focus on how fast the center variable converges [https://arxiv.org/pdf/1412.6651.pdf]([1]) .
+This approach differs from other settings explored in the literature, and focus on how fast the center variable converges [[1]](https://arxiv.org/pdf/1412.6651.pdf) .

+We want to note the basic version of EASGD is a synchronous algorithm, i.e., once a worker is done processing a batch of the data, it will wait until all other workers have submitted their variables (this includes the weight parameterization, iteration number, and worker id) to the parameter server before starting the next data batch.

 ```python
 EASGD(keras_model, num_workers=2, rho=5.0, learning_rate=0.01, batch_size=1000, features_col="features", label_col="label")